Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Conclusion

 \section{Conclusion}

 In this research, we proposed the \textit{FaultSignatureGAN} framework for controlled generation of unseen faults in the target domain.
 The resulting generated fault data is (1) specific to a desired domain and (2) specific to a certain fault type and the severity level of the fault in that domain.
-Therefore, \textit{FaultSignatureGAN} enables to start monitoring the condition of systems without any faults observed in the target domain since plausible faulty data can be generated for all future target domains.
+Therefore, \textit{FaultSignatureGAN} enables to start monitoring the condition of new assets without any faults observed in the target domain since plausible faulty data can be generated for all future target domains.
 While we considered different operating conditions as domains in this research, the proposed framework is also applicable to generate synthetic faults in new units of a fleet.

-We demonstrated the potential of the \textit{FaultSignatureGAN} to complement partial label spaces in different DA experiments - \textit{Partial} as well as \textit{OpenSet\&Partial} DA settings.
+We demonstrated the potential of the \textit{FaultSignatureGAN} to complement partial label spaces in different DA experiments - \textit{Partial} as well as \textit{Open-Partial} DA settings.
 The results show that the generated data represents true faults in the target domain considerably better than the source fault data, leading to an improved classification performance on the target domain.
-Our proposed method excels particularly on large domain gaps.
-Our proposed data generative approach also enabled hyperparameter tuning for unseen target domain, which is impossible using alignment-based DA approaches.
-This demonstrates one of benefits of plausible data generation in the evaluated tasks.
+Our proposed method excels particularly on large domain gaps. \textit{FaultSignatureGAN} also enabled hyperparameter tuning for unseen target domain which can be applied in combination with any other DA approach.
+Without any access to target faults, tuning existing methods optimally is not possible.
+This demonstrates one of the benefits of plausible data generation in the evaluated tasks.

 For future work, an additional step integrating real but unlabeled target data in addition to the synthetically generated data is an interesting direction to explore.
 Additional unsupervised or semi-supervised DA approaches could be employed to bridge the synthetic to real gap.
+Furthermore, the transferability of the generated fault signatures between different bearing types is of high interest for future research.
 One further direction of future research would be to investigate the source data demand for \textit{FaultSignatureGAN}, evaluating how many samples and how diverse they need to be in order to train a representative generative model.
 On a bigger scale, the integration of novel or evolving fault detection (those that have not been observed neither in the source nor in the target domain) in addition to the performed fault classification would be of a significant practical relevance.